swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-The class in the example above is free from a race, even in its non-async initializer, because the executor is acquired prior to entering that initializer and is held throughout.
-All other classes, which are not GAICs, have some holes in actor isolation.
-Those classes rely on `Sendable` restrictions to help prevent data races.
+GAITs that have `nonisolated` stored properties rely on Swift's existing `Sendable` restrictions to help prevent data races.

 ### Delegating Initializers

-This section defines the syntactic form and rules about delegating initializers for `actor` types and global-actor isolated classes (GAICs).
+This section defines the syntactic form and rules about delegating initializers for `actor` types and global-actor isolated types (GAITs).

 #### Syntactic Form